What is Commission Management?

 Commission management includes the process of tracking, calculating, and paying commissions to sales reps.
 It is an essential part of any sales compensation plan with the ability to make a big impact on the motivation and performance of sales reps, as well as those who oversee compensation.

-Take Executive Vice President Of Revenue Operations Dennis Dube, for example.
+Take Executive Vice President of Revenue Operations Dennis Dube, for example.

 Dennis leads EverView’s 100+ person sales team.
 Today, they use QuotaPath to set up commission structures and automate commission tracking.